Turners Falls MA

 - Review of video recordings and quantification of fish behavioral data

 The intern will report directly to Section Leader of the Fish Passage Engineering Section, and will be trained in all tasks.
-This is a paid position.
-The job may start on April 1, 2017 or later, and may end at the beginning of July; however, pending additional funding the internship may be extended to November 30, 2017.
+This is a paid position pending grant funding.
+The job may start on April 1, 2018 or later, and may end at the beginning of July; however, pending additional funding the internship may be extended.
 Work hours may vary, but will typically be from 8:30 a.m. to 5:00 p.m., 4 to 5 days per week.
 The intern may be requested to work weekends, holidays, or odd hours.

 Required intern qualifications